Disclaimer: New EUDR developments - December 2025

 Check out our EUDR procurement integration guide to ensure supplier vetting includes compliance with the latest regulations.

 Managing EUDR compliance manually can quickly become overwhelming especially as supply chains grow.
-Digital tools make a difference by:
+Digital tools make a difference by centralizing data collection, automating risk screening, live deforestation screening, supply chain mapping, due diligence statement management, and ongoing monitoring.

 Leveraging technology ensures that the foundation remains strong and less labor-intensive over time.
-Scalable solutions like Coolset are designed to support mid-market companies in exactly this way – by providing an all-in-one platform to manage data, due diligence workflows, and reporting for regulations such as EUDR.
-The result is not only saved time and reduced risk of error, but also actionable insights that can improve your supply chain transparency beyond just compliance.
+Scalable solutions like Coolset are designed to support mid-market companies in exactly this way.

 All operators and traders handling in-scope products must comply.
 Operators submit a DDS.
 Small/micro primary operators file a simplified declaration.
 Downstream operators and non-SME traders no longer submit DDS but must maintain traceability and record-keeping.